T&F AI logo Track & Field AI Track & Field AI

 Why it's different

-AI that actually understands discus.
+AI that actually understands discus

 Generic video tools look at "a person moving."
-We built a model specifically around discus, the phases, the mechanics, and the coaching language real discus coaches use.
+We built a model specifically around discus. the phases, the mechanics, and the coaching language real discus coaches use.

-You upload the rep. We extract the critical frames.
-You get a breakdown in plain English with priority tags, what's critical, what's worth working on, what's fine.
+Upload the rep. We extract the critical frames.
+You get a breakdown in plain English with priority tags. critical, worth working on, fine.

 • Event-specific phase detection

-• Priority-tagged coaching notes (critical/important/minor)
+• Priority-tagged coaching notes (critical / important / minor)

 • Cause-and-effect frame markers

-• Follow-up AI coach chat
+• Follow-up AI coach chat on every analysis

-Discus thrower at release, rotation complete, disc leaving fingertips, Track & Field AI Discus · Sample note “Your right foot lands open past 90°, you've lost 15° of separation before the block.
+Discus · Sample analysis “Your right foot lands open past 90°, you've lost 15° of separation before the block.
 Work on an active right foot that lands pointing back.”

-Common discus mistakes
+[03]Common discus throw mistakes

-The three errors the AI flags most often.
+The three errors the AI flags most often

 These are the technique patterns we see over and over again across discus athletes.
 Each one has a specific look on video and a specific fix.